Floodplain4/Inventory_System_TL/README.md

 Enjoy my fancy sheet of paper!

-To use:
+To use ->
-Download release 1.4
+Download release 1.4 ->
-Extract files
+Extract files ->
-Run LCD1.4.exe
+Run LCD1.4.exe ->
-There will be a security warning -> Run Anway lcd_log should automatically open but if not select import and import lcd_log.csv or Example.csv
+There will be a security warning -> more info -> Run Anway |
+lcd_log should automatically open but if not select import and import lcd_log.csv or Example.csv